Protecting Grandparents’ Rights

-McKinney grandparents’ rights lawyer Richard Weaver has 43 years of Texas family law experience.
+McKinney grandparents’ rights lawyer Richard Weaver has over 45 years of Texas family law experience.
 He stays up-to-date on the changes that are continually made to the laws of grandparents’ rights.
 He has helped many grandmothers and grandfathers secure the right to see their grandchildren, and he may be able to do the same for you.

 When Might A Grandparent Request Parenting Time In Texas?

 In Texas, as in all other states, parents have the right to exclude grandparents from seeing their grandchildren.
 It is presumed that a parent is fit to make decisions regarding his or her children, and the choice to deny visitation to a grandparent is one of those decisions.